CIVA-Lab/DeepFTSG/README.md

 ## News

+**[February 14, 2024]**

+- :fire::fire::fire:  **Code for generating Background Subtraction (BGS) result using OpenCV library used in this work is available now!
+Dependencies to create the python environment will be added soon.**

 **[February 13, 2024]**

-- :fire::fire::fire:  **The src code and weights are uploaded.
-Instructions on how to train and inference will be added soon.**
+- :fire::fire::fire:  **The src code and weights are uploaded.**

 </br>